-It has turned out that the following procedure often helps if something has gone wrong while preparing the device for Sailfish OS and/or while installing Sailfish OS.
+It has turned out that the following procedure may help if something has gone wrong while preparing the device for Sailfish OS and/or while installing Sailfish OS.

-These instruction were written for Xperia X. However, this should work for Xperia XA2 models, too.
+These instructions were originally written for Xperia X. However, the same works for Xperia XA2 and Xperia 10 models, too.

-Depending on the problems observed on Xperia X, it may be enough to reinstall ("reflash") Sailfish OS to it -- see this help article.
-However, if your Xperia cannot use the services of cellular network properly (or at all), then it may be necessary to revert the device back to Android first, and then reinstall Sailfish X.
+Depending on the problems observed on your Xperia, it may be enough to reinstall ("reflash") Sailfish OS to it -- see this help article.
+However, if your Xperia cannot use the services of cellular network properly (or at all), then it may be necessary to revert the device back to Android first, and finally, reinstall Sailfish X.

 NOTE: Reverting the device back to Android means that all data in the device memory will be deleted.
 Only the SD and SIM cards remain untouched.